compas-dev/compas_fea/docs/.source/tutorial/12_analysis.rst

 OpenSees
 --------

-As OpenSees support is still in development, only limited output is currently implemented (``'u'``: displacements and ``'ur'``: rotations).
+As OpenSees support is still in development, only limited output is currently implemented (``'u'``: displacements and ``'ur'``: rotations, ``rf``: reaction forces and ``rm``: reaction moments).
 Data will be stored as for all nodes and elements as ``.out`` text files such as ``node_u.out``.
 These files are organised with OpenSees defaults, which list analysis incremements vertically and data horizontally.
 Note that plotting functions currently use only the final incremement, i.e. the last line of the file.

 ===========================